iXsystems/ixbuild/README.md

 ---

 A create, update, delete directory exists for each directory of tests.
-Tests which create an object should be added to the create folder.Tests which update an object should be added to the update folder.
+Tests which create an object should be added to the create folder.
+Tests which update an object should be added to the update folder.
 Tests which delete an object should be added to delete folder.

 New tests can be written for FreeNAS 9.10.X by adding a test "module" to the 9.10 testing directories: